LockeJet/check-wireguard-status/README.md

 set crontab, every minute check it
 ```
 crontab -e
-* * * * * bash /opt/wg-check.sh
+* * * * * /opt/wg-check.sh
 ```

 PS.
 You can get crontab config with [this website](https://crontab.guru/)

 ## How does this work?

-It will check peer status with icmp ping And close wg and restart it.
+It will check tun status with icmp ping And restart your wireguard service.

 ## FAQ